 Or will you wait for lunch and the coffee shop on board the retired Airbus A330-300 to create an Air Diamond Café & Hotel restaurant?

 If you prefer an outdoor picnic atmosphere, we can prepare a picnic set to serve.
-Or you can cook and bring it yourself.
+Or you can cook it and bring it yourself.
 And we can stop by Mae Malai Market to buy food and additional seasonal fruits.

 For me, I’ll bring my favorite pocketbook to lie down and wait for you.